dgervais19/Engineering_74/README.md

 # This is a guide to set up ssh connection between git and github
+## Generate ssh key on localhost first
+### create a github account

+- copy the ssh key from localhost with
+...

+cat id_rsa.pub
+...

+- paste the public key on your github in settings GPG SSH key option in your profile
+- once saved go back to your terminal
+- run the git hub command
+...

+git add .
+git commit -m "name"
+git push -u origin main
+...

  - Download Git or GitBash (Mac and Linux has it already)
  - Make a folder using mkdir